 How Long Do You Cough Up Phlegm After Quitting Smoking?

-It varies from person to person.
+It also varies from person to person.
 Typically, it lasts for a few days or weeks once your cilia start removing the chemicals and tar in your lungs after you decide to quit.
-However, you might have a different timeline if your phlegm is due to a bacterial or viral infection.

 The Bottom Line